apsessoms/WizWalkThrus/README.md

 # WizWalkThrus

-Please see the cloud entitlements or
+Please see the cloud entitlements and malware detection markdown files for complete walk throughs.
+More will be added.